ViolinGamer/KHShuffler/README.md

 - `BetterGameShuffler.exe` - Main application (self-contained)
 - `COMPLETE_SUCCESS_DOCUMENTATION.md` - Full technical documentation
 - `README.md` - Quick start guide
-- `steam_appid.txt` (KH1.5+2.5) - Place this in your game installation folder to open the games directly (this is required to bypass the launcher and have multiple games open at the same time)
+- `steam_appid1.5+2.5.txt` - Place this in your game installation folder for Kingdom Hearts HD 1.5 + 2.5 ReMIX and rename it to steam_appid.txt to open the games directly through their exe (this is required to bypass the launcher and have multiple games open at the same time)
-- `steam_appid.txt` (2.8)
+- `steam_appid2.8.txt` - Place this in your game installation folder for Kingdom Hearts HD 2.8 Final Chapter Prologue and rename it to steam_appid.txt to open the games directly through their exe (this is required to bypass the launcher and have multiple games at the same time)

 ## Quick Start